cockroachdb/docs/v20.1/monitoring-and-alerting.md

 ### Admin UI

-The [built-in Admin UI](admin-ui-access-and-navigate.html) gives you essential metrics about a cluster's health, such as the number of live, dead, and suspect nodes, the number of unavailable ranges, and the queries per second and service latency across the cluster.
+The [Admin UI](admin-ui-access-and-navigate.html) displays essential metrics about a cluster's health, such as node status, number of unavailable ranges, and queries per second and service latency across the cluster.
+This tool is designed to help you optimize cluster performance and troubleshoot issues.

 The Admin UI is accessible from every node at `http://<host>:<http-port>`, or `http://<host>:8080` by default.

 #### Accessing the Admin UI for a secure cluster

 For each user who should have access to the Admin UI for a secure cluster, [create a user with a password](create-user.html#create-a-user-with-a-password).
+Note that on secure clusters, certain areas of the Admin UI can only be accessed by `admin` users.
+For details on providing access to users, see [this page](admin-ui-overview.html#admin-ui-access).

-On accessing the Admin UI, the users will see a Login screen, where they will need to enter their usernames and passwords.
+On accessing the Admin UI, users will see a login screen where they can enter their username and password.

+{{site.data.alerts.callout_danger}}
-{{site.data.alerts.callout_danger}}Because the Admin UI is built into CockroachDB, if a cluster becomes unavailable, most of the Admin UI becomes unavailable as well.
-Therefore, it's essential to plan additional methods of monitoring cluster health as described below.{{site.data.alerts.end}}
+Because the Admin UI is built into CockroachDB, if a cluster becomes unavailable, most of the Admin UI becomes unavailable as well.
+Therefore, it's essential to plan additional methods of monitoring cluster health as described below.
+{{site.data.alerts.end}}

 ### Prometheus endpoint